ibm-cloud-docs/vpc/block_storage_vpc_use_volume_lin.md

 ## Updating the file systems table
 {: #linux-procedure-update-fstab}

 Update the configuration file `/etc/fstab` so the data volume is automatically mounted upon boot.
 Root privileges are needed to update this file with a text editor, like nano, vim, or emacs.
-It's recommended that you back up the file before you make any changes.
+It is recommended that you back up the file before you make any changes.

 ```sh
 sudo cp /etc/fstab /etc/fstab.orig